also available in the book: Chronological Crue Vol.4 - The Onesies

 notorious band in the world's most notorious city are being produced

 ushers, a Mötley Crüe midget tribute band, a cross-dressing host with

 gigantic breasts, female aerialists doing overhead stunts on

 chain-links, macabre clowns and stilt walkers, a faux wedding during

 Same Ol' Situation that ends with the bride running off with her maid

 of honour, a flying apparatus that takes Vince over the crowd, a

 circular stage that rises and spins above the crowd during an acoustic

-suite that includes Without You, On With the Show and
+suite that includes Without You, On With The Show and Don't Go Away

 immersive experience, as well as having an impact on the city: there

 15 Interstate upon entering Vegas beckoning fans to the Hard Rock, then

 upon entering the casino lobby, Vince's custom 1932 Ford Coupe hot rod

 is displayed and poker players find themselves gaming on Mötley Crüe

 branded tables with waitresses wearing little more than Mötley Crüe

 t-shirts.
 The elevators are covered in Mötley Crüe signage and even

 maid service signs for hotel guest rooms indicate clean-up for Home

 Sweet Home.
 The band plays for a little over two hours in their

 The Crüe is joined on stage in Las Vegas by Jacoby Shaddix of Papa